Dor890/accessible-look/README.md

 - Ido Roddity
 - Safi A.

-## License
+## Additional Resources

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+You can find images and detailed explanations in the PDF documents provided in the project, under the *"docs"* directory.